What Are the Difference Between Hares and Rabbits?

 1. Difference in Size

-A key difference between hares and rabbits is in size.
-Hares are generally larger and weigh more than rabbits.
-Rabbits are smaller and stockier due to their small legs.
+A key difference between hares and rabbits is size.
+Hares are generally larger and weigh more than rabbits, while rabbits are smaller and stockier due to their small legs.

 2. Difference in Physical Features

-An obvious difference between hares and rabbits is in their physical appearance.
-This can be seen in their ears, hind legs, and fur.
+An obvious difference between hares and rabbits is their physical appearance, which can be seen in their ears, hind legs, and fur.

 Hares have longer and larger ears than rabbits.
 More so, the hare has longer hind legs, but the rabbit, on the other hand, has smaller hind legs.